HK's new leader unveils sweeteners to pacify angry public

 The scandals have tarnished the city's reputation as a relatively corruption-free financial centre and made the public furious, creating a headache for China, which has been trying to maintain calm after the ouster of ambitious party elder Bo Xilai and ahead of the national leadership transition later this year.

 Leung's tenure so far has been torrid.
-Last week, the billionaire co-chairmen of Sun Hung Kai Properties (0016.HK), one of the city's biggest developers, and Rafael Hui, the city's former chief secretary, were charged in a bribery investigation.
+Last week, the billionaire co-chairmen of Sun Hung Kai Properties, one of the city's biggest developers, and Rafael Hui, the city's former chief secretary, were charged in a bribery investigation.

 As Leung spoke in the legislature, maverick activist lawmaker "Long Hair" Leung Kwok-hung hurled an effigy of Pinnochio, the cartoon character prone to telling lies, at the new leader, missing him by a few metres.